BoyanXu/vocabulary-manager/README.md

 ## Contributors

-@Ge Gao designed the icon for Vocabulary Picker.
+@Ge Gao designed the icon for Vocabulary Manager.

-@Zhengyuan is main tester of the Vocabulary Picker.
+@Zhengyuan is main tester of the Vocabulary Manager.

-@Boyan Xu designed the architecture of Vocabulary Picker and implemented it.
+@Boyan Xu designed the architecture of Vocabulary Manager and implemented it.

 <br/>
 <br/>